rbankosegger/absarg-clustering/README.md

 This was implemented as a python program using `clingo` as answer set solver.
 The code can be found in `find_spurious.py`.
-Note that the procedure requres two nested calls to the `clingo` solver.
+Note that the procedure requires two nested calls to the `clingo` solver.
 The outer call is for computing the clustered extensions, the inner call to check whether that extension is spurious or not.

-Note that besides $\pi_{\hat E}$, the inner ASP encoding is invariant
-during the loop iteration.
+Note that besides $\pi_{\hat E}$, the inner ASP encoding is invariant during the loop iteration.
 Thus, we utilize clingo's Solving under Assumptions feature:
 The inner clingo program is grounded only once, before entering the loop.
 Then, during the loop, $\hat E$ is passed to the solver in the form of assumptions.